 - The company has been hard at work building a business portfolio to leverage the continued growth of sports betting in the United States.

-Bally’s Corporation (NYSE: BALY) has been extremely busy since the first of the year and this week has been no exception.
-Earlier this week they received approval to offer mobile sports betting in Virginia and today they’ve sent out a press release announcing their new status as an ‘Authorized Gaming Operator’ of Major League Baseball (MLB).
-Bally’s is the company formerly known as Twin River Worldwide Holdings.
+Bally’s Corporation (NYSE: BALY)continues to be extremely busy growing an omni-channel gaming company from the former Twin River Worldwide Holdings.
+They’ve now announced that they’re an ‘Authorized Gaming Operator’ of Major League Baseball (MLB).
+By now, you’re no doubt aware of the story about how Twin River transformed themselves into Bally’s.
 They purchased Bally’s Atlantic City from Caesars Entertainment in a deal that closed in late November.
 In addition, Twin River purchased the entire Bally’s brand from Caesars and rebranded as Bally’s Corporation.

-Although most of the financial industry and the media that covers it hasn’t noticed, Bally’s has done an excellent job retooling their company to take advantage of the US sports betting ecosystem.
+Bally’s has done an excellent job retooling their company to take advantage of the US sports betting ecosystem by making very intelligent acquisitions and partnerships.
 They started an acquisition spree by acquiring highly regarded sportsbook technology solutions company Bet.Works.
 They’ve since picked up DFS platform Moneky Knife Fight and free to play platform SportsCaller.
 They’ve also submitted a buyout proposal to Allied Esports Entertainment–not only would this give Bally’s a presence in the fast growing esports market as it turns out Allied also owns the rights to the World Poker Tour.
 Unlike many companies they really give off the vibe that they understand the opportunities and the challenges present in the nascent US sports betting market.
 There were a number of interesting items that came out of their Q4 earnings call held on March 4 and we’ll get around to these in a separate article.

 Today’s announcement that they’re now an ‘Authorized Gaming Operator’ of Major League Baseball (MLB) gives them that status with three of the four major North American sports: